 C1.
 Patterns and Relationships

-Identify, describe, extend, create, and make predictions about a variety of patterns, including those found in real-life contexts.
+Identify, describe, extend, create, and make predictions about a variety of patterns, including those found in real-life contexts

-Learning Task: Movie Rental
+Learning Situation: Movie Rental

-Approximate duration: 150 minutes
+Duration: 150 minutes

 Summary

-In this learning task, students solve a real-life problem situation that develops the concept of relation.
+In this learning situation, students solve a real-life problem situation that develops the concept of relation.
 Students use a variety of strategies to determine a rule defining a given relationship and explain it verbally.

 Overall Expectation Specific Expectations